nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Reasons for usage:**

 * You want to delete the most recent past appointment record for a patient.
-* The most recent past appointment record was incorrectly created.
+* The most recent past appointment record is no longer relevant due to an inaccurate diagnosis or medication.
 * The most recent past appointment data should be recorded under another patient.
-* The most recent past appointment record is no longer relevant.

 **Upon Execution:**